GuySimai/Bubble_Game/README.md

 ## Technologies Used
-- Visual Studio 2022 with .NET and C# for application development
+- Visual Studio 2022 with .NET and C# for application development.
-- ADO.NET / Entity Framework for database interactions
+- ADO.NET for database interactions.
-- Bitmap and Graphics classes for rendering balls and animations
+- Bitmap and Graphics classes for rendering balls and animations.